codeguy/Slim-Documentation-Old/01-getting-started/1-installation/page.md

 ### Manual Install

-Download and extract the Slim Framwork into your project directory and `require` it in your application's `index.php` file.
+Download and extract the Slim Framework into your project directory and `require` it in your application's `index.php` file.
 You'll also need to register Slim's autoloader.

     <?php